roomacarthur/seastainability/README.md

 5. Navigate back to GitBash and clone the repository.
    > git clone git@github.com:roomacarthur/seastainability.git

-The code will now be available within the cirectory you created.
-You can open the code up with the command
+The code will now be available within the directory you created.
+You can open the code up with the command.

 > code .